 What Is the First Step?

-Next, discuss your situation with a workers’ compensation bad faith attorney.
-A lawyer will have the experience and knowledge to tell you what to do.
+Next, if you and your workers’ compensation attorney believe that bad faith practices may have occurred in your case, your workers’ compensation attorney may discuss your situation with a workers’ compensation insurance bad faith attorney.
+An insurance bad faith lawyer will have the experience and knowledge to tell you what to do.
 Your lawyer can investigate the situation and collect any available evidence of bad faith to use against the insurance company.
-An attorney will advocate for your rights as an injured worker.
+Your insurance bad faith attorney will advocate for your rights as an injured worker.
 If the insurer is unlawfully failing to fulfill its obligation to you, your lawyer could help prove bad faith and obtain compensation for your damages.